What To Eat When You Can’t Eat Anything

 When You Feel Like You Can’t Eat Anything Due To Digestive Health, Here Are Some Things You Can Eat

 In the time that you are healing it just means you may have to be more creative with your catch-ups, catch up for walks instead of wine.
 You host the dinner parties instead.
-I did this a lot and it just made life so much easier and less awkward.
+I did this a lot and it just made life so much easier and less awkward when it came to meals with friends or family.

 Even though I was eating a really clean real food diet there were 4 things that I did that helped along the way.
 Often it can feel like you can’t tolerate a lot of foods and sometimes changing just your diet does not always improve digestion.
 Just as only taking out foods that you are sensitive is sometimes not quite enough.

 You see when you have leaky gut the focus should be on rebuilding the digestive organs.
-Healing your whole digestive system and sometime constantly throwing assault at it can cause symptoms to continue to flare up.
-Think of it like running on a inflamed ankle every 3rd day.
-It never gets a chance to heal.
+Healing your whole digestive system and sometimes constantly throwing assault at it can cause symptoms to continue to flare up.
 Rest it, let it recover.
+Weight loss supplements like liv pure also helps with detoxification.

 I know how frustrating this can be so here are the 4 things you can do when you feel like you can’t eat anything.